Policies to Promote Child Health, The Future of Children, Princeton-Brookings, Washington D.C. Spring 2015, edited with Nancy Reichman.

 “Exploding Asthma and ADHD Caseloads: The Role of Medicaid Managed Care,” with Anna Chorniy and Lyudmyla Sonchak, Journal of Health Economics, v60, July 2018, 1-15 (lead article).

-“Do Low Levels of Blood Lead Reduce Children’s Future Test Scores,” forthcoming, American Economic Journal: Applied Economics, January 2018, with Anna Aizer, Peter Simon, Patrick Vivier.
+“Do Low Levels of Blood Lead Reduce Children’s Future Test Scores,” American Economic Journal: Applied Economics, 10 #1, January 2018, p.307-41, with Anna Aizer, Peter Simon, Patrick Vivier.

 “Kids’ HELP (Kids’ Health Insurance by Educating Lots of Parents): A Cost-Effective Parent Mentor Intervention That Eliminates Insurance Disparities and Improves Healthcare Outcomes for Latino Children,” Health Affairs, v37 #3, 2018l 1-10, with Glenn Flores, Hua Lin, Candy Walker, Michael Lee, Rick Allgeyer, Marco Fierro, Monica Henry, Alberto Portillo, Kenneth Massey.

-"Inequality in Mortality Over the Life Course: Why Things Are Not as Bad as You Think," forthcoming, Contemporary Economic Policy.
+"Inequality in Mortality Over the Life Course: Why Things Are Not as Bad as You Think," Contemporary Economics Policy, 36 #1, January 2018, 7-23.

 “Is It Who You Are or Where You Live?
-Residential Segregation and Racial Gaps in Childhood Asthma,” Journal of Health Economics, forthcoming, with Diane Alexander.
+Residential Segregation and Racial Gaps in Childhood Asthma,” Journal of Health Economics, 55, September 2017, 186-200, with Diane Alexander.

 “Are Publicly Insured Children Less Likely to be Admitted to Hospital than the Privately Insured (and Does it Matter)?”
 Economics and Human Biology, 25, 2017, 33-51 with Diane Alexander.